steegosaur/codestats.lua/README.md

     Comment #2  if a second kind of comments exist; see Comment above Empty       amount of empty lines (or containing only whitespace) Total       total amount of lines parsed, excluding the eventual header

+In addition, the following may be extracted with the `--verbose` flag if found found in a supported format:

+    Author      name of the author
+    Email       email address of author
+    Year        year of creation/copyright
+    Licence     specified licence of software

 Yes, this is a hacked-together solution.
 No, it should *not* be used for anything important.